The Karen Kleiman

 Our Cancellation Policy

-100% of your registration fee (minus $150 admin fee) can be transferred to a future training if changes occur prior to 30 days of your scheduled training date.
+100% of your registration fee (minus the applicable admin fee) can be transferred to a future training.

 This credit will expire one (1) year from the date of the original training.
 Note that each participant is only entitled to one rescheduled registration.

-All registrations are final within 30 days of the scheduled training date.
+All registrations for the 12 Hour Trainings are final within 30 days of the scheduled training date.
 No refunds or transfers will be issued if cancellation occurs within that timeframe.

 As the author of several groundbreaking books on postpartum depression and anxiety for clinicians and for families, Karen has developed premiere training opportunities for serious clinicians who hope to specialize in the treatment of perinatal mood and anxiety disorders.
 Along with Hilary Waller and David Luk, the team has created The Karen Kleiman Training Center, LLC, which highlights The Art of Holding Perinatal Women in Distress™ model of intervention.